MediaArea/MediaConch/FuncReqReporter.md

 ## Reporter - Graphical User Interface

 The Reporter's Graphical User Interface displays human and machine-readable data to the end user.
-Through a drop-down menu, a user can select the above mentioned output handlers.
+Through a drop-down menu, a user can select the above-mentioned output handlers.

 ## Reporter - Command Line Interface

-On the command line interface, a user would be able to export a report using flags designating output and output format (e.g., "--output=XML").
+On the Command Line Interface, a user would be able to export a report using flags designating output and output format (e.g., "--output=XML").

 ## Reporter - Web User Interface